-I am a freelance consultant in 3D graphics having spent over 30 years in this field both commercially and as a lecturer teaching at undergraduate and postgraduate levels.
-I was responsible for the creation of the very first degrees in Games Art and Games Animation which made Teesside University one of the worlds largest providers of computer games graduates.
+I am a freelance consultant in Digital Archaeology having spent over 30 years in the field of 3D graphics both commercially and as a lecturer teaching at undergraduate and postgraduate levels.
+My expertise revolves around digital archaeology, digital heritage, 3D modelling/scanning, and game development.
+Between 2000-2014 I was responsible for the design, validation (and re-validation), and delivery of the game art, design and animation programmes at Teesside University.
+These were the very first degrees in Games Art and Games Animation which made Teesside University one of the world’s largest providers of computer games graduates.
+Since 2015 my focus has been on digital archaeology.
 My work has been used for documentaries, books, magazines and within various research projects.
+I am also an Autodesk Certified Trainer for 3d Studio Max.
+I am presently undertaking research, at the University of York, in the digital visual storytelling of Amarna and how the various methods used can be transferred to other archaeological sites.
 This page gives an outline of my experience.
 Feel free to contact me using the form below.

 I am a very competent researcher with extensive experience in the following: